 Loose Leaf Collection

-Seasonally, the City offers a leaf vacuum service in your neighborhood.
+Seasonally, the City offers a leaf vacuum service throughout Mebane.
 The Sanitation Department collects loose leaves beginning in October and continues through early March each year.
+The program provides residents with the opportunity to have loose leaves collected at roadside without the need for bagging during this collection schedule.

-- All sticks, rocks, trash, gravel, glass or other solid matter are to be removed from leaves so as not to damage city equipment.
+- All sticks, rocks, trash, gravel, glass, or other solid matter are to be removed from leaves so as not to damage city equipment.
+If staff encounters debris in the leaf pile, they will discontinue collection at the property.

-- Leaves are to be placed to the edge of the street in rows parallel to the street.
-Leaves are not to be placed in ditches, on sidewalks, or in the street.
+- Leaves are to be placed on the edge of the street in rows parallel to the street.
+Leaves should be carefully placed so as not to disrupt pedestrian safety on the sidewalk and are not to be placed in ditches or in the street such that the leaves will clog storm drains during rain events.

-- Vehicles are to be parked away from the leaf pile is not obstructed in a manner that blocks the City’s access to safely collect the leaves.
+- Vehicles are to be parked away from the leaf pile to ensure the leaves are not obstructed in a manner that blocks the City vehicle access to safely collect the leaves.

 In the event that Sanitation crews do not collect your trash or yard waste, a non-collection notice will be left explaining the problem.
 You may contact the Public Works Department with questions regarding the non-collection notice.
 It is our desire to educate the public about household refuse and yard waste collection requirements.